Reform paralysis, slow progress cloud Shanghai free trade zone project

 "This is China.
 We make the announcement first, set the overall direction and then slowly implement policies around it."

-(Additional reporting by Pete Sweeney and Kazunori Takada in Shanghai and Shanghai newsroom; Editing by Saikat Chatterjee and Jacqueline Wong)
+(Additional reporting by Pete Sweeney, Kazunori Takada and Adam Jourdan in Shanghai and Shanghai newsroom; Editing by Saikat Chatterjee and Jacqueline Wong)